jonathan-whiteley/projects/README.md

 <br>_Author_: Jonathan Whiteley<br>
 _Contact_: jonathan.whiteley@berkeley.edu<br>

-_Note_: OOP take on Bitcoin wallet program<br>
+## NLP VADER Sentiment Analysis on Earnings Call Transcripts

+### Overview
+NLP analysis on Sentiment from Earnings Calls.
+Do different parts of the call (scripted management discussion vs Q&A section) show different sentiment based on evaluation of transcripts from the calls.
+VADER is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion.
+It is available in the NLTK package and can be applied directly to unlabeled text data.

 ## Bitcoin Wallet

 ### Overview
 A digital wallet is a way in which investors can buy, hold, and store cryptocurrency.
+Object Oriented Programming design.

 The project can be fully accessed via the command line.
 Packages relied upon were all found in the standard Anaconda library: sys, random, json, requests, matplotlib, pandas, datetime